jjs105/devcontainers/README.md

 with the additional following aims:

 * Development container templates and feature should be fully stand-alone
-* Container image layers should be kept as small as possible using best practice
+* Development container image layers should be kept as small as possible using best practice
 * Centralise common functions in a library file that can be re-used at a later date